About Environmental Research Letters

 The word limits of all article types exclude titles, abstract, figures, tables, captions, and references.
 ERL welcomes submissions of the following article types:

-• Research Letters: concise high impact original research articles, maximum 4000 words, making a timely, novel, and significant contribution to environmental science and research.
+- Letters: concise high impact original research, maximum 4000 words, making a timely, novel, and significant contribution to environmental science and research.
 Authors must ensure their articles are written as concisely as possible with the journal’s broad readership in mind.
 Letters which exceed 4000 words, without a thorough justification in a cover letter (i.e. why shortening the article would adversely affect rigor or clarity) may not be considered.
-For qualitative research, authors may choose to style their article as a ‘summary for policymakers’; utilizing supplementary information to meet the requirements for length.
+Articles involving qualitative research can utilize supplementary information to meet the requirements for length.
 In such instances, the supplementary information must be presented concisely and clearly in a way that transparently demonstrates the evidence for the claims made in the main text.

-• Comments and replies: critically constructive commentaries on articles published in ERL within the past six months.
+ERL considers Comments and Replies: critically constructive commentaries on original research Letters published in ERL within the past six months.
 Comments submitted after this date will not be considered.
-A comment article must pertain to the original ERL article, be timely, focussed, factually based, of clear value to readers, be measured and professional in tone, and provide a significant and useful addition to the scientific literature and on-going scholarly discussion (i.e. not simply identifying error(s) in the original published article – these are addressed via a correction).
+A comment article must pertain to the original ERL article, be timely, focussed, factually based, of clear value to readers, be measured and professional in tone, and provide a significant and useful addition to the scientific literature and on-going scholarly discussion (i.e. not simply identifying error(s) in the original published article—these are addressed via a correction).
 A maximum length of three journal pages is suggested.

 Special requirements